Day of the Oprichnik

 Day of the Oprichnik (День опричника, Den' oprichnika) is a 2006 novel by the Russian writer Vladimir Sorokin.
 The narrative is set in the near future, when the Tsardom of Russia has been restored, and follows a government henchman, an oprichnik, through a day of grotesque events.

-Sorokin in one of the later interviews confessed that he did not anticipate his novel be an accurate picture of the future, even in some subtle details, but rather wrote this book as a warning and "mystical precaution" against the state of events described in the storyline.
+Sorokin in one of the later interviews confessed that he did not anticipate his novel would be an accurate picture of the future, even in some subtle details, but rather wrote this book as a warning and "mystical precaution" against the state of affairs described in the storyline.
 The title is a reference to the Oprichnina, the black-clad secret police of Ivan the Terrible, whose symbol was a black dog's head (to sniff out treason) and a broom (to sweep away all traitors).

 Plot summary

 In 2028, the Tsardom of the days of Ivan the Terrible has been restored and Russia is isolated from the rest of the world by a "Great Russian Wall".
-The Tsarist autocracy have been restored and the ideals of xenophobia, protectionism, corruption and nationalism are strong within the nation.
-The only foreign things that make it into Russia are sales of natural gas and goods from the China-Europe transit.
+The Tsarist autocracy has been restored, and the ideals of xenophobia, protectionism, corruption and nationalism are strong within the nation.
+The only foreign things that make it out of or into Russia are natural gas and goods from the China-Europe transit.

 The novel begins with protagonist Andrei Komiaga, fourth highest in the ranking of the oprichnina, dreaming of a white stallion, a recurrent symbol of freedom that progressively slips away from the Oprichnik (the real Oprichniks of the 16th century always rode black horses).
-The oprichnina get to enjoy such privileges as riding in a Mercedes that has a dog's head tied to the bumpers, and living in a terem taken from an "enemy of the people".The neo-medieval enforcer's morning sees him murder a boyar (nobleman) and join in the gang-rape of his wife, a task he justifies to himself as important work.
+The oprichnina get to enjoy such privileges as riding in a Mercedes ('Mercedov') that has a dog's head tied to the bumpers, and living in a terem taken from an "enemy of the people".The neo-medieval enforcer's morning sees him murder a boyar (nobleman) and join in the gang-rape of his wife, a task he justifies to himself as important work.
 From there Komiaga conducts other seemingly routine activities: he investigates an artist penning inflammatory poetry about the Tsarina, visits a book-burning clairvoyant, ingests a fish that lays hallucinogenic eggs in his brain, and finally participates in ritualistic group sex and self-torture with his fellow Oprichniki.
 The day ends with a demented Komiaga returning home, only to find that the white stallion of his dreams has retreated further from his grasp.